 Year 7 Catch-Up Premium is a type of funding additional to the main school funding.
-It is received from the government and is allocated to pupils who failed to achieve the Expected Standard at the end of Key Stage 2 in Mathematics and/or English reading.
+It is allocated to pupils who failed to achieve a scaled score of 100 at the end of Key Stage 2 in Mathematics and/or English reading.

 The Impact of Catch Up Premium

-A higher proportion of students who were eligible for the Catch Up premium made expected progress than the remainder of the school population.
+A higher proportion of students who were eligible for the Catch Up premium achieved progress when compared whole school population.

-Catch up Student making expected progress during Year 7
+Catch up Student achieving progress during Year 7